yaya2devops/aws-cloud-project-bootcamp/journal/week0.md

 This forward-thinking approach harnessed the power of cloud technologies to reshape the very fabric of our systems, opening up a world of possibilities and transformative potential

 ## Build Scalable and Resilient Applications
-**Cloud-native architecture** is a design methodology that utilizes cloud services to allow dynamic and agile application development techniques that take a modular approach to building, running, and updating software through a suite of cloud-based microservices versus a monolithic application infrastructure.
+**Cloud-native architecture** is a design methodology that uses cloud services to allow dynamic and agile application development techniques that take a modular approach to building, running, and updating software through a suite of cloud-based microservices versus a monolithic application infrastructure.

 Before the release of the app, cloud architects typically follow these steps to ensure its successful implementation.
 1. ***Define the project goals***<br>